• Skip to primary navigation

 Instructions

-• Place the chicken quarters, bones and spices to a large pot.
+• Cook chicken parts: Place the chicken quarters, bones, some salt, pepper, and all the spices in a large pot.
 Cover them with plenty of water.
-Slowly bring to a boil, immediately turn down the heat to keep the soup from boiling and let simmer for about 45 minutes.
+Slowly bring to a boil, immediately turn down the heat to keep the soup from boiling, and let simmer for about 45 minutes.
 Skim the foam.

-• Peel and halve the carrots.
+• Prepare the vegetables: Peel and halve the carrots.
 Cut the halves lengthwise as well.
 If the carrots are smaller, use more of them and only halve them or leave them whole.
-Cut the celeriac and the leek in two or three large pieces.
+Cut the celeriac and the leek into two or three large pieces.
 Halve the onion.

-• After 45 minutes add the vegetables and some salt to the pot.
+• Add vegetables: After 45 minutes, add the vegetables and some salt to the pot.
 Continue simmering the soup for another 30 or 40 minutes or until the carrots are cooked to your liking.

 Nutrition